8 Gentle Acts That Mean the World to a Sensitive Grandchild

 7. Advocate for their needs

 As a grandma, your heart always wants what’s best for your grandchild.
 That’s why your voice matters so much.
 If your grandchild needs quiet time or a gentler approach, don’t be afraid to speak up for them.
-You can help others understand their sensitivity and make sure their needs are respected.
-Sometimes, just knowing Grandma is in their corner gives them the courage to be themselves.

-8. Show uncobnditional love
+8. Show unconditional love

 This part comes naturally to you.
 Sensitive kids may doubt themselves or worry more than others, but your love can be their steady anchor.
 Remind them often how special they are—exactly as they are.
 A warm hug, kind words, and gentle encouragement can fill their little hearts with so much security and love.